EPAM-JS-Competency-center/camp/docs/2-BFF/05-practical-task-3-cart.md

     - Add line item
     - Change quantity
     - Remove item
-- Storefront should use your BFF API instead of mocks
+- Storefront should use your BFF API instead of mocks for cart logic

 #### Cart in the StoreFront